-- Grades of the last three high school years submitted on the RHU School Record Form in a sealed and stamped envelope. - 2.
-Certified copy of High school certificate or diploma: Lebanese Baccalaureate, Technical Baccalaureate or French Baccalaureate. - 3.
-Certified copy of Lebanese Baccalaureate equivalency for non-Lebanese degrees or diplomas. - 4.
+- 1. Grades of the last three high school years submitted on the RHU School Record Form in a sealed and stamped envelope. - 2.
+Certified copy of High school certificate or diploma: Lebanese Baccalaureate, Technical Baccalaureate or French Baccalaureate.

+- Certified copy of Lebanese Baccalaureate equivalency for non-Lebanese degrees or diplomas. - 4.
 Scores of one of the English proficiency exams (see above). - 5.
-SAT I Math and Critical Reading scores or take the RHU relevant entrance exam (see table above).

-- 6. Original Civil Status Record (for Lebanese applicants) or photocopies of passport and residence permit (for non-Lebanese Applicants). - 7.
+RHU relevant entrance exam (see table above). - 6.
+Original Civil Status Record (for Lebanese applicants) or photocopies of passport and residence permit (for non-Lebanese Applicants). - 7.
 Six identical recent passport-size colored photos. - 8.
 A non-refundable application fee of LL 100,000 paid in cash at RHU Finance Office or by a certified check payable to "Rafik Hariri University".